Alpes-Maritimes

-Alpes-Maritimes (/fr/; Aups Maritims; Alpi Marittime; lit.
+Alpes-Maritimes (/fr/; Aups Maritims; Alpes Marìtime; Alpi Marittime; lit.
 'Maritime Alps') is a department of France located in the country's southeast corner, on the Italian border and Mediterranean coast.
 Part of the Provence-Alpes-Côte d'Azur region, it encompasses the French Riviera alongside neighbouring Var.
-Alpes-Maritimes had a population of 1,094,283 in 2019.
+Alpes-Maritimes had a population of 1,128,418 in 2023.
 Its prefecture (and largest city) is Nice, with Grasse as the sole subprefecture.

 Alpes-Maritimes has become one of the world's most attractive tourist destinations in recent decades, featuring renowned cities and towns such as Nice, Grasse, Cannes, Antibes, Menton, Èze, Roquebrune-Cap-Martin and Sainte-Agnès, as well as numerous alpine ski resorts.
 It also entirely surrounds the Principality of Monaco.
-The department's inhabitants are called Maralpins (masculine) or Maralpines (feminine) but are more commonly referred to as "Azuréens"; its flag and arms are those of the City of Nice.
+The department's inhabitants are called Maralpins (masculine) or Maralpines (feminine) but are more commonly referred to as "Azuréens"; its arms are those of the City of Nice.
 In terms of politics, Alpes-Maritimes is one of France's most right-wing departments, as the majority led by The Republicans in the departmental council holds all but two of the 54 seats following the 2021 election.